 *Note: This blog will focus on the general descriptions of what the main types of loans offer.
 For detailed descriptions and finding out which is best for you and your financial situation, speak to your lending professional.
 If you want a recommendation for a lender, call your real estate agent and find out who they recommend.

 Fixed-rate mortgages are easy to break down.
 It has a fixed interest rate and payment for the duration of the mortgage.
-This is good for first-time buyers who may not be able to compensate for rising interest rates, or those who plan to live in the house for close to the time of the mortgage.
-Fixed-rate mortgages are typically 15 or 30 years, but can be set in 5 year increments for between 15 and 40 years.
+This is good for first-time buyers who may not be able to compensate for rising interest rates or those who plan to live in the house for close to the time of the mortgage.
+Fixed-rate mortgages are typically 15 or 30 years, but can be set in 5-year increments for between 15 and 40 years.
 Shorter mortgage terms mean a higher interest rate and payments, but the loan will be paid off sooner.
-Longer terms have lower payments, but longer payoff period.
+Longer terms have lower payments, but longer payoff periods.

-ARMs are good for buyers who may move or refinance in a short term before the introductory rate period is over, or if interest rates are likely to fall, resulting in lower payments.
+ARMs are good for buyers who may move or refinance in the short term before the introductory rate period is over, or if interest rates are likely to fall, resulting in lower payments.

 The most prevalent government mortgages are Veterans Affairs (VA) and Federal Housing Administration (FHA) loans.
 FHA loans are geared toward first-time home buyers, offering lower down payments than conventional loans.
 This article helps provide information about how much down payment you need with certain loans.
 VA loans can offer up to 100% financing and lower interest rates for military and former military.
 Speak to your lender about VA loan eligibility and rates.